What is HDR in video streaming?

 HDR10:

-A premium HDR format that uses dynamic metadata, allowing adjustments to brightness and colour on a scene-by-scene basis.
-Dolby vision supports up to 12-bit colour depth and can achieve brightness levels of 4,000 nits or higher, providing an even more dynamic viewing experience.
+Dolby Vision takes HDR further by using dynamic metadata, which adjusts brightness and color on a scene-by-scene basis.
+It supports up to 12-bit color depth and can reach brightness levels of 4,000 nits or more, delivering an even richer, more accurate viewing experience.
+However, Dolby Vision requires licensing fees and specific hardware support, making it less universally compatible than HDR10.

 Technical requirements for HDR streaming